smithjessk/CapSolv/README.md

-# CapSol
+# CapSolv

 ## About

-CapSol is a computer vision engine that captures, parses, and solves printed mathematics.
+CapSolv is a computer vision engine that captures, parses, and solves printed mathematics.

-It is distributed under the [MIT License.](https://github.com/smithjessk/CapSol/blob/master/LICENSE.md)
+It is distributed under the [MIT License.](https://github.com/smithjessk/CapSolv/blob/master/LICENSE.md)

 ## Usage